mecparts/Elf-Elfos-hex2bin/README.md

 # hex2bin

-## A Intel Hex to binary file converter for Elf/OS
+## An Intel Hex to binary file converter for Elf/OS

 I was trying to come up with a project for my first foray into file handling under Mike Riley's Elf/OS, and came across a couple of "it'd